icyselec/tptriscv/README.md

 2. Copy the examples folder to the TPT data directory.
 3. Run TPT, open the console, and enter the following command.
 `dofile("tptriscv/main.lua")`
 4. Select the DBG material, install one of the blank spaces on the canvas, and unstop the simulation to import the example file.
-(DBG materials will be added soon.)
 5. The inspection will be done automatically.
 Please wait a moment and we will inform you of the results.
+(The real-time dis-assembly will be activated while it is running, please wait as there is no abnormality.)
+6. Once the operation is complete, you must save the changed memory information.
+Please enter a file name.
+7. Compare the printed and original files with each other to see what has changed.

 # Can I contribute to this project?
 Yes, it is always possible, but please be careful because the source code is very unstable because it is in the early stages of development.